 If you have not been cycling for quite some time, it’s understandable that you might not feel confident jumping straight into riding to work on your next workday.
-You may want to spend some time by going out for short rides in quieter areas and gradually building up to riding on the roads.
+You may want to spend some time getting used to the bike by going out for short rides in quieter areas and gradually building up to riding on the roads.
 Do this without a destination in mind so that you are not dealing with the pressure of getting to a workplace or another destination in mind.
 You could also use your bicycle for short trips to places like the grocery store, where you will not have to worry about being there for a certain time.

 Review Road Rules: